Looking to start a blog? You’re in the right spot.

 While there are tons of options between hosting programs, I truly believe that HostGator is the best.
 HostGator is the program that I use myself for EmmaLenhart.com, and I have experienced precisely 0 problems with my site since using HostGator.

-I have a coupon code for you to receive 60% OFF your order by using the code EMMA60.
+I have a coupon code for you to receive up to 60% OFF your order by using the code EMMA60.

 HostGator allows you to claim your own domain, create custom email addresses (like mine, firstname.lastname@example.org), and more.
 Plus, HostGator has amazing customer support and they are always willing to work with their customers on any problems that may arrive.

-If you choose to use HostGator for your domain + website hosting, use my coupon code EMMA60 to receive 60% off your order!
+If you choose to use HostGator for your domain + website hosting, use my coupon code EMMA60 to receive up to 60% off your order!

 Installing HostGator into Your Blog